- Kitchen Ideas for Storage

 We happen to have lucked out with this huge framed photograph, which we bought at an auction years ago.
 When the hall is brightly lit by the bathroom skylight, the glass over the picture hanging opposite the bathroom door acts like a mirror.

 When the hallway light is on, the picture itself has a pleasant visual effect.
-Not only does it look like a window to outdoors, but it has a “tunnel” of perspective that makes you feel as if you’re looking far beyond the wall.
-Even a glimpse out of the corner of your eye helps you to feel less constrained by the wall.
+Not only does it look like a window to the outdoors, but it has a “tunnel” of perspective that makes you feel as if you’re looking far beyond the wall.

-A few years ago, Daniel suddenly came up with a scheme to build a home gym in this hallway.
-I told him he was crazy; there was no room to spare!
-He pointed out that we’d been storing two old doors on their sides, leaning against the wall of the hall, leaving us only 23 inches of walking space.
-He said his gym would stand on 4 legs of 1 1/4″ diameter, so (accounting for the baseboards) we’d still have 24 inches of walking space.
-I looked at his design and said it wouldn’t stand up without cross-bracing.
-He patiently pointed out that the walls support it along both sides, and foam padding prevents it from banging the walls or wobbling.
+Daniel suddenly came up with a scheme to build a home gym in this hallway.
+His gym would stand on 4 legs of 1 1/4″ diameter, so (accounting for the baseboards) we’d still have 24 inches of walking space.
+The walls support it along both sides, and foam padding prevents it from banging the walls or wobbling.

 He was right!
 He built this gym out of galvanized steel plumbing pipe, plywood for the climbing wall, and scrap wood for the hand-holds on the climbing wall.
 He bought a set of rings to hang from and adjustable straps to hang them.
 The total cost was under $200, with the rings being the biggest expense.
 (The ring storage hooks are just wire clothes hangers!)